timcowlishaw/enxaneta/documentation/computational_thinking/03_classes_objects_design.md

  - Think of an example of a function or method which takes a default value that **isn't** none and implement it.
 (Clue: what if we wanted to separate the cards in our draw summary with something other than a newline?)
  - Define a class to hold a _draw_ of cards, and allow it to summarise itself.
  - Have another look at [The Zen of python](https://peps.python.org/pep-0020/) - how the are norms/values/virtutes it describes reflected (or not) in each of our refactorings?
  - `__init__` isn't the only special "double underscore" method in python - they're called "dunder methods" (why, i have no idea), and [there are many of them which do various different things](https://www.pythonmorsels.com/every-dunder-method/https://www.pythonmorsels.com/every-dunder-method/).
 They're typically not called directly, but are used to support other bits of python syntax.
 Have a look at the list at this link: which do you understand, and which not?
-Which might be appropriate to implement for our `TarotCard` class?
+Which might be appropriate to implement for our `TarotCard` class and subclasses?
+Which could be implemented in the TarotCard superclass itself, and which would need to live in the specific subclass?

 _(Next Time: **Some SOLID heuristics for object oriented design**)_